phung001/Computer-Vision-Midterm/README.md

 https://drive.google.com/open?id=0B8hGKwjNNbSTMVFPSHRDWm1DY1k

+### Running

+To run the script, simply download all the files and run the "midterm_AR.m" file on Matlab.

 #### Credit

 Most work created by Professor Anastasios Mourikis.
 Leaving the image thresholding, Canny edge detection, RANSAC line fitting, and corner detection to me, Peter Hung.